In the first part of this series, I discussed

 all your additions are healthy.
 If you do this and keep a

 good, stable environment in your display tank, you should

 never need to treat your charges for anything.
-In the event
+View the

 that you do have a problem, armed with the above options,

 you should be able to wage a good fight against Cryptocaryon

 I just wanted to take a moment to thank

 Dr. Charles Moon (aka moonpod), Dr Ron Shimek, Skip Attix,